 The music industry in India

 The vibrant music scene in India that was once largely confined to the classical and film genres is now expanding rapidly.
 This is easily noticeable as the number of independent artists, DJs and music festivals is increasing by leaps and bounds every year.
-In fact a report by KPMG- FICCI projects that the music industry will continue to grow bringing in around Rs.
+In fact a report by KPMG- FICCI projects that the Indian music industry will continue to grow bringing in around Rs.
 20.6 billion annually by the year 2020 virtually doubling in size from 10.6 billion rupees in 2015.

 The Indian Artist is no longer confined to Indian shores.
 Many artists regularly play at major festivals overseas.